helix-p4d package has been installed, additional

 This is off by default.Warning

 If you turn Unicode mode on, you will not be able to turn it off.
 Be sure you are familiar with Unicode functionality when selecting this mode.
-See Setting up and managing Unicode installations for information.
+See Set up and manage Unicode installations for information.

 The Case Sensitivity for the server: